-U.S. durable goods, trade data point to pick-up in second-quarter growth
+U.S. durable goods, trade data boost second-quarter growth estimate

-WASHINGTON (Reuters) - New orders for key U.S.-made capital goods unexpectedly fell in June, but a fifth straight monthly increase in shipments suggested that business spending on equipment supported economic growth in the second quarter.
+WASHINGTON (Reuters) - Shipments of key U.S.-made capital goods increased in June for a fifth straight month, suggesting that business spending on equipment helped to boost economic growth in the second quarter.

-Expectations that growth accelerated in the second quarter were also bolstered by other data on Thursday showing a sharp narrowing in the goods trade deficit in June and increases in both retail and wholesale inventories.
+Signs that the economy gathered speed in the last quarter were also bolstered by other data on Thursday showing a sharp narrowing in the goods trade deficit in June and increases in both retail and wholesale inventories.

-The pick-up in gross domestic product, together with a tightening labor market, would likely keep the Federal Reserve on track to announce a plan to start reducing its $4.2 trillion portfolio of Treasury bonds and mortgage-backed securities in September and raise interest rates in December for a third time this year.

-The U.S. central bank left rates unchanged on Wednesday and said it expected to start winding down its portfolio "relatively soon."
+The bullish reports came on the eve of the government's advance second-quarter gross domestic product estimate on Friday, prompting economists to raise their forecasts to as high as a 3.5 percent annualized rate.
+The economy grew at a 1.4 percent pace in the first quarter.

+"The economy still has legs in this long expansion from the end of the recession.
+The only risk we see is that the economy is running out of workers to do the heavy lifting and make us grow," said Chris Rupkey, chief economist at MUFG in New York.

-The Commerce Department said non-defense capital goods orders excluding aircraft, a closely watched proxy for business spending plans, slipped 0.1 percent last month.
-That was the first drop since December and followed an upwardly revised 0.7 percent jump in May.
+The Commerce Department said shipments of non-defense capital goods orders excluding aircraft increased 0.2 percent after rising 0.4 percent in May.

-May's increase in these so-called core capital goods orders was the biggest since January.
-Core capital goods orders were previously reported to have gained 0.2 percent in May.

-Economists polled by Reuters had forecast core capital goods orders rising 0.3 percent last month.

-Shipments of core capital goods increased 0.2 percent after rising 0.4 percent in May.
 Core capital goods shipments are used to calculate equipment spending in the government's gross domestic product measurement.

-They have risen for five straight months.
-Business spending on equipment added 0.42 percentage point to the economy's 1.4 percent annualized growth pace in the first quarter.

-The dollar held steady against a basket of currencies after the data, while prices for U.S. government bonds were trading lower.
+But core capital goods orders, a closely watched proxy for business spending plans, slipped 0.1 percent last month, suggesting equipment spending could moderate in the months ahead.
+June's drop was the first since December and followed a 0.7 percent jump in May, which was the biggest gain since January.

+Prices for U.S. Treasuries were trading lower, while the dollar rose against a basket of currencies.
+U.S. stocks rose to new record highs, also cheered by better-than-expected profits from Facebook (FB.O) and Verizon (VZ.N).

 The increase in equipment spending has mostly been driven by the energy sector, where oil and gas drilling has increased significantly after declining in the aftermath of the collapse in crude oil prices.

-The energy sector recovery is helping to support manufacturing by offseting some of the drag from declining motor vehicle production.
+Momentum is, however, slowing as drilling activity cools.
+The energy sector recovery is supporting manufacturing by offseting some of the drag from declining motor vehicle production.
 Manufacturing accounts for about 12 percent of the U.S. economy.

-In other reports on Thursday, the Commerce Department said the goods trade deficit fell 3.7 percent to $63.9 billion in June amid a rise in exports.
+In other data on Thursday, the Commerce Department said the goods trade deficit fell 3.7 percent to $63.9 billion in June amid a rise in exports.
 Goods exports increased $1.8 billion to $128.6 billion last month.

 Imports of goods fell $0.7 billion to $192.4 billion.
 Separately, both retail and wholesale inventories increased 0.6 percent in June.

-The government will publish its advance second-quarter GDP estimate on Friday.
-The Atlanta Fed is forecasting growth increasing at a 2.5 percent rate on the second quarter.
+A smaller goods trade deficit and increased stock accumulation are a boost to GDP growth.

+However, rising inventories could weigh on economic growth in the coming quarters.

+"Stockpiling is not always good news for the economy.
+If the accumulation of inventories is in anticipation of a quickening demand environment, that is generally positive," said Tim Quinlan, a senior economist at Wells Fargo Securities in Charlotte, North Carolina.

 While another report from the Labor Department on Thursday showed initial claims for state unemployment benefits increased 10,000 to a seasonally adjusted 244,000 for the week ended July 22, layoffs remain low and are consistent with a tightening labor market.